ecusnari/BLE_Beacon_Indoor_Testing_Android/README.md

 # Indoor Beacon Testing Application for Android
-This repository contains an Android Mobile Application that tests the beacons installed on the Illinois Institute of Technology campus, and stores the test data on the project server.
+This repository contains an Android Mobile Application that tests the BLE beacons installed indoors, and stores the test data on the project server.
 The mobile application uses BOSSA Platform APIs.

 Table of contents
 =================